 Snowflake vs Databricks for an enterprise data platform: governance, ops effort, and AI/ML enablement

-Quick Answer: Snowflake is enterprise‑ready by design, with built‑in governance, business continuity, and performance optimization that minimize operational effort while enabling secure AI/ML at scale.
-Databricks offers strong open‑engine and notebook‑centric capabilities, but requires more custom engineering for continuity, security, governance, and cost management to meet the same enterprise bar.
+Quick Answer: Snowflake is enterprise-ready by design, with built-in governance, business continuity, and performance optimizations that dramatically reduce operational effort while enabling governed AI/ML.
+Databricks is powerful, but requires more custom engineering to achieve comparable continuity, security, and operational maturity.

 Frequently Asked Questions